madhanalagarsamy/national-people-database-face-recognition-system/README.md

 A desktop application built using **Python**, **Tkinter (ttk)**, **SQLite3**, **OpenCV**, and **Facial Recognition** techniques for managing citizen identity records, capturing biometric facial images, and verifying identity via webcam or uploaded images.

 > 🔒 **Educational Project Notice**: This software is built solely for educational and college demonstration purposes.
-It uses fictional sample data and must not represent a real government or national identity database.
+It uses fictional sample data and must not represent a real database.

 ---